vyasishanatc194/willgrantvision/wp-content/plugins/give-recurring/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.12.5: July 21st, 2021 =
+* Fix: Activating on a fresh install no longer prompts a database update
+* Fix: Updating subscriptions from Donor Dashboard works properly
+* Fix: Plaid subscriptions no longer have issues with existing subscriptions

 = 1.12.4: May 25th, 2021 =
 * Fix: Resolved remaining issue with toggling Failed Subscription email notification